berkeucar/CS319-Covoid21/README.md

 ## General Information
 This software project is an application which helps universities to manage their pandemic related issues and processes.

+## Build Guide

+Backend:
+1. Fork/clone this project from GitHub into your local machine.
+2. Open the project folder using IntelliJ Ultimate 2021 (which should be free to obtain with an educational e-mail).
+3. Check the project SDK from File -> Project Structure -> SDK and make sure it is Amazon Corretto version 11.0.13.
+If it is something else, you can download it from
+   Project Structure -> Platform Settings -> SDKs -> Add new ("+" button) -> Download JDK -> Version 11 and Vendor Amazon Corretto (11.0.13), then set the project SDK to that.
+4. If there's no build configuration, select Run -> Edit Configurations -> Add new ("+" button) -> Under "Build and run," select the Amazon Corretto 11.0.13 SDK, select com.covoid21.panman.PanmanApplication for the main class, and select "@argfile (Java 9+)" for the "Shorten command line" option.
+5. The application should now be buildable and runnable.
+If you would like, you may open com.covoid21.panman.PanmanApplication and experiment with various services' operations inside the "commandLineRunner" method.
+Some (mostly commented out) example code is available as examples on how to use the services.
+If you want to use another service, make sure to add it as a parameter of the "commandLineRunner" method.

 ## Planned Features
 - Vaccination Status Tracking
 - Test Appointment System